949f45ac/xmrig-HIP/README.md

-**You must use amdgpu-pro dkms driver for good performance.**

-**Crank up your sclk (core clock) for good hashrates on Vega.
-Power consumption stays reasonable.**

 # XMRig HIP

 A Linux CryptoNight GPU miner built on the HIP framework.

-Features:
-- Vega 64: 2000 H/s and up on CN/2.
-2100+ on CN/1 variants
-- Vega 56: 1820+ H/s on CN/2 at least.
-2000+ H/s on CN/1 variants.
-- Large Polaris cards (_70, _80) mine very fast, up to 10% faster than on OpenCL.
-- Small Polaris cards (_50, _60) are also quite fast, losing no speed on CN/2 compared to CN/1.
+Features
+- Unique optimizations
+- Good cn-pico hashrates
+- Good Polaris hashrates
 - Automatic algo switching (for mining on MoneroOcean)

 Caveat emptor
+- No cn/r, nonrandom cn variants only.
 - Polaris cards need to run in a true PCIe 3.0 x8 or x16 slot – no risers!
-- Dual thread setups on anything but Vega 64 are quite unstable as of yet.
-Donate job or algo switching will screw Vega 56 hashrates until miner is restarted.
 - Nvidia cards are theoretically supported, but that needs more testing

 ## Setup for High Vega Hashrate on Linux

-*Currently the miner is fast ONLY when run with amdgpu-pro dkms driver!*
+*Currently the miner is fast ONLY when run with amdgpu-pro 18.40 dkms driver and ROCm 2.0!*

-Hence you’re best served using a 16.04 or 18.04 Ubuntu with stock kernel.
+You’re best served using a 16.04 or 18.04 Ubuntu with stock kernel.

 - Install Ubuntu 18.04 or 16.04
 - Install ROCm without dkms: